mpadronrz/printf/README.md

 * String parsing and formatting
 * Memory management and modular code design

+The project is written in accordance with the 42 Norm, ensuring clean, readable, and maintainable code.

 > Peer-graded at **42Barcelona** with a final grade of **125/100**, including the bonus.

 ---